-The smart meters installed at the campus log data every 30 seconds.
-We down-sampled data to a uniform one minute rate because of the following reasons: (i) readings from different meters were not time synchronized with one another, so for better comparison we aligned them at uniform one-minute durations, and
+The smart meters installed at the campus log data every 30 s.
+We downsampled data to a uniform one minute rate because of the following reasons: (i) readings from different meters were not time synchronized with one another, so for better comparison we aligned them at uniform one-minute durations, and (ii) the dataset is not targeted for energy disaggregation research, so the sampling frequency of 1 min is good enough for remaining applications, such as forecasting and benchmarking.